-- The average price of honey bees, per hive is around $100
+The average price of honey bees, per hive is around $100

 A queen bee will act as the leader of the entire colony, and is one of the most important factors in the colony’s survival and prosperity.
 She will help organise and bring balance to the colony, so they are able to work, reproduce and create that delicious honey.

 Well, the average price of a Queen bee is around $70

 The total cost of beekeeping

-However, through adding up all of the costs, the total comes to … $970.
+However, by adding up all of the costs, the total comes to … $970.
 Now, this is the upper-average cost, and you can honestly begin beekeeping for a lot cheaper (around $400) when taking into consideration our above recommendations on the ‘all-in-one’ bee hive kit solution, which costs $220, after then purchasing honey bees and a queen be, this will cost around $400.

-We hope that this article has cleared a few of the pricing figures for you, and now you know that the cost of beekeeping really isnt as much as you initally thought, right?
+We hope that this article has cleared a few of the pricing figures for you, and now you know that the cost of beekeeping really isn’t as much as you initially thought, right?